Carquois42/digital-garden-jekyll-template/_pages/index.md

 ---
 This site is constructed using the [digital garden template](https://github.com/maximevaillancourt/digital-garden-jekyll-template).
+You can find everything there.
+However, the source code of this site is avalilable on the [GitHub site](https://github.com/Carquois42/digital-garden-experimental-tw).

+---

 <style>